 Frigate New Orleans And Its Shiphouse At Sackets Harbor, Built For The War Of 1812

-Constructed after the end of the War of 1812 with England, the battleship New Orleans, a 72, 74 or even 110 guns, depending on the source, the frigate was never be completed, yet sat in stock for nearly 70 years before being razed.
-Much of those years were inside of a ship house off the shore of Sackets Harbor that was built around it, becoming a spectacle and something of a tourist attraction for many years.
+Constructed after the end of the War of 1812 with England, the battleship New Orleans, a 72, 74, or even 110-gunned ship, depending on the source, was never completed—yet it sat in stock for nearly 70 years before being razed.
+Many of those years were spent inside a shiphouse off the shore of Sackets Harbor that was built around it, becoming a spectacle and a tourist attraction.

-According to Growth of a Century by John A. Haddock and Eli Thayer, construction of New Orleans, later named after General Jackson’s victory on January 8th, began around January 1, 1815 by Henry Eckford, under contract with the government.
-This was due to the British having already launched the St. Lawrence, a three-decked, 120-gun ship which was by far the largest ship on the strategic Great Lakes.
+According to Growth of a Century by John A. Haddock and Eli Thayer, the construction of New Orleans, later named after General Jackson’s victory on January 8th, began around January 1, 1815, by Henry Eckford, under contract with the government.
+This was because the British had already launched the St. Lawrence, a three-decked, 120-gun ship that was by far the largest ship on the strategic Great Lakes.
 According to the Daily Times, The New Orleans was an effort to build a similarly-sized ship that would restore American supremacy, but oddly enough, the war was already technically over before construction even started.

-The Police Commissioners from England and the United States declared peace on December 24, 1814, but war, and its related efforts such as battleship-building, would continue on account of how long it would take for the word to spread.
-News of the peace-pact did not reach Washington until February and it wasn’t until March 1 that Eckford ceased work on the New Orleans which, at that point, was nearly completed.
+The Police Commissioners from England and the United States declared peace on December 24, 1814, but war and its related efforts, such as battleship-building, would continue because of how long it would take for the word to spread.
+News of the peace pact did not reach Washington until February, and it wasn’t until March 1 that Eckford ceased work on the New Orleans which, at that point, was nearly completed.

 Per The Growth of a Century–